-Ezetimibe, a sterol absorption inhibitor medicine, is often used because it works in the intestines to help prevent the absorption of both sitosterols and cholesterol into the body.
+- Ezetimibe, a sterol absorption inhibitor, is often used because it works in the intestines to help prevent sitosterols and cholesterol being absorbed into the body.

-Statins, which reduce the amount of cholesterol made by the liver, have no effect on sitosterols but they can lower cholesterol levels if they are raised.
+- Statins.
+These reduce the amount of cholesterol made by the liver.
+They have no effect on sitosterols but they can lower cholesterol levels if they are raised.

-A healthy diet, low in sitosterols and cholesterol, is recommended to help minimise their absorption into the body.
+- A healthy diet, low in sitosterols and cholesterol, can help minimise their absorption into the body.

 Sitosterols that are present in food are usually referred to as plant sterols or phytosterols.
 They are well known for their cholesterol-lowering effects and are often added to foods to produce special cholesterol-lowering spreads, yogurt drinks and other cholesterol-lowering products.